Appeals Court Overturns Vergara Lawsuit

 Educators Applaud Appellate Ruling in Meritless Vergara Lawsuit

 FOR IMMEDIATE RELEASE: Thursday, April 14, 2016

-millions of dollars spent by wealthy anti-union ducation
+allegations made and millions of dollars spent by wealthy

-reformers” to bypass voters, parents, and the legislature with
+anti-union ducation reformers” to bypass voters, parents, and the

-harmful education policy changes.
-The reversal affirms the
+legislature with harmful education policy changes.
+The reversal

-arguments of educators, civil rights groups, legals cholars and
+affirms the arguments of educators, civil rights groups, legals

-education policy experts that the state statutes affirming
+cholars and education policy experts that the state statutes

 “This is a great day for educators, and, more importantly, for students,” said California Teachers Association President Eric C. Heins.
 “Today’s ruling reversing Treu’s decision overwhelmingly underscores that the laws under attack have been good for public education and good for kids and that the plaintiffs failed to establish any violation of a student’s constitutional rights.
 Stripping teachers of their ability to stand up for their students and robbing school districts of the tools they need to make sound employment decisions was a wrong-headed scheme developed by people with no education expertise and the appellate court justices saw that.”